magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 There are other methods for querying Assets, which are

-* GetAssetsCollectionById**:** Retrieves an AssetCollection by its unique ID.
-It is useful when you know the specific ID of the AssetCollection you want to access.
+* `GetAssetsCollectionById` Retrieves an Asset Collection by its unique ID.
+It is useful when you know the specific ID of the Asset Collection you want to access.

-* GetAssetsCollectionByName: It retrieves an AssetCollection by its name.
+* `GetAssetsCollectionByName` Retrieves an Asset Collection by its name.
 It is ideal for situations where collections are named logically for easier identification.

-* FindAssetsCollections: It allows for searching AssetsCollections by various criteria.
+* `FindAssetsCollections` Allows for searching AssetsCollections by various criteria.
 It supports more flexible queries compared to direct ID or name lookups.

-* GetAssetsByCollectionIds: It retrieves all assets associated with an array of AssetCollection IDs.
+* `GetAssetsByCollectionIds` Retrieves all assets associated with an array of Asset Collection IDs.
 It facilitates batch queries for multiple collections at once.

 ## Thumbnail Generation